gatsbyjs/gatsby/text/000-cli-redesign.md

 # Basic example

-If the proposal involves a new or changed API, include a basic code example.
-Omit this section if it's not applicable.

 Note: [Ink](https://www.npmjs.com/package/ink), an npm package that give us the use of React for CLIs, will make it easier to design the CLI with consistency.
 Just as React helps  web UIs have consistent design, Ink will provide the same thing for our CLI.

 # Motivation